The following IR Policy defines dip Corporation’s basic views and approaches toward IR.

-Management, the IR team and related departments work together to undertake IR activities at DIP.
-We will endeavor to promote understanding of our company by enhancing IR tools and actively provide opportunities for dialogue by holding results briefings and individual meetings.
+Management, the IR team and related departments work together to undertake IR activities at dip.
+We will endeavor to promote understanding of our company by enhancing IR tools and materials, and actively provide opportunities for dialogue such as results briefings and individual meetings.

 Definition and contents of disclosure

 Dip defines information pertinent to its business, operations and results that has a significant impact on securities investment decisions as “material information”, and discloses it on a timely basis in compliance with relevant laws and regulations including the Companies Act and the Financial Instruments and Exchange Act as well as the Timely Disclosure Rules of the Tokyo Stock Exchange.
 Furthermore, dip goes beyond the Timely Disclosure Rules, etc., and will voluntarily and actively disclose information that is deemed to affect stock prices and investment decisions through the Tokyo Stock Exchange (TDnet) and dip’s corporate site.

 Information disclosed at briefings or individual meetings will be limited to facts disclosed to the public, facts that are in the public domain, facts pertaining to the general business environment and the like.
 No reference whatsoever will be made to undisclosed "material information".